 6) should include the Session-Expires header field according to IETF RFC 4028 [38].
 It is recommended that the "refresher" header field parameter is omitted.
 If included, the "refresher" header field parameter shall be set to "uac";

-7) shall insert in the SIP INVITE request a MIME resource-lists body with the MCData ID of the invited MCData user, according to rules and procedures of IETF RFC 5366 [18];
+7) shall insert in the SIP INVITE request a MIME resource-lists body with the MCData ID of the invited MCData user or the functional alias, according to rules and procedures of IETF RFC 5366 [18];

 8) shall contain an application/vnd.3gpp.mcdata-info+xml MIME body with the <mcdatainfo> element containing the <mcdata-Params> element with:

-a) the <request-type> element set to a value of "one-to-one-ipconn"; and
+a) the <request-type> element set to a value of "one-to-one-ipconn";

+b) with the <call-to-functional-alias-ind> set to "true" if the functional alias is used as a target of the communication request; and

-b) if the MCData client is aware of active functional aliases and if an active functional alias is to be included in the SIP INVITE request, the <functional-alias-URI> element set to the URI of the used functional alias;
+c) if the MCData client is aware of active functional aliases and if an active functional alias is to be included in the SIP INVITE request, the <functional-alias-URI> element set to the URI of the used functional alias;

 9) shall set the Request-URI of the SIP INVITE request to the public service identity identifying the participating MCData function serving the MCData user;